tanishqkancharla/teg/README.md

 Much of the idea comes from [Chet Corcos's article on parsers](https://medium.com/@chetcorcos/introduction-to-parsers-644d1b5d7f3d).
 Although `Parser`s currently implement `bimap`, `fold`, and `chain` methods as described in the article, I haven't found them as useful in real-world usage, and may remove them or change them.

-## ESM and CJS

-`teg` comes with out of the box support for both ESM and CJS.
-However, a lot of parsers in teg are just simple utilities, so if you use ESM, you will be probably be able to tree-shake away a significant portion of the library.

 ## Combinators

 ```tsx